 Pack Internship Grant Program

-The Pack Internship Grant Program provides funding for 60+ individual student internships with start-up businesses, non-profits and public/government agencies.
+The Pack Internship Grant Program provides funding for 50+ individual student internships with local start-up businesses, non-profits and public/government agencies.
 The program enables local organizations to host paid internships for undergraduate students, offering real-world learning opportunities.

 When do the internships take place?

-The internships take place during the Spring semester (mid-January - April 30).
+The internships take place each Spring semester (mid-January - April 30).
 Hours are distributed differently at each internship—employers and interns work together to determine an appropriate schedule.
-The program sets a minimum of 8 hours of work each week, but no more than 15 hours a week for the intern.
+The program requires that interns work a minimum of 8 hours per week, but no more than 15 hours per week.

 What are the benefits of being a Pack Intern?

-Any University of Nevada, Reno undergraduate student enrolled full-time for the Spring semester with a minimum 2.75 cumulative GPA is eligible to apply.
-Seniors who are planning to graduate in May are exempt from a full-time courseload.
+Any University of Nevada, Reno undergraduate student enrolled full-time with a minimum 2.75 University cumulative GPA is eligible to apply.
+Seniors who are planning to graduate in May are exempt from a full-time course load.

-DACA students and international students who have been here at least 2 semesters and will receive academic credit for this internship are eligible.
-The Nevada Career Studio recommends DACA students and international students reach out to The Center, Every Student.
-Every Story. and the Office of International Students and Scholars for more information about employment.
+DACA students and international students who have been here at least two semesters and will receive academic credit for this internship are eligible.
+The Nevada Career Studio recommends DACA students and international students reach out to The Multicultural Center and the Office of International Students and Scholars for more information about employment.

 If I am selected as a Pack Intern, what resources and services are available for me to use?